tpwres/teczki-polskiego-wrestlingu/content/e/2018-12-08-mzw-project-2-four.md

 * Lady Killer unsuccessfuly intervened against Asmund
 * Buckna and Crane fought with kendo sticks, chairs, and outside the building
 * In the main event, all opponents arrive to the ring on a cruiser motorcycle.
-* While Shadow pins Crane, Rotschild puts an armbar on Kid, who taps immediately, before the pin finishes.
+* While Shadow pins Crane, Rothschild puts an armbar on Kid, who taps immediately, before the pin finishes.
 However, referee does not see the tap out, and awards the win to Shadow.
-The angry Rotschild hits Shadow with a steel chair.
+The angry Rothschild hits Shadow with a steel chair.

 ### References